 These are some treatments you can try:

-- Nasal spray: Another over-the-counter option is a nasal spray.
+- Nasal spray: Another OTC option is a nasal spray.
 If congestion or runny nose is your biggest irritant, a nasal spray can help relieve inflammation in the nasal passages.

 - Eye drops: If itchy and watery eyes are your primary symptom, these can help clear the allergen from in and around your eyes.